Clipeus/Yaswl/README.md

-# Yaswl
+# Yet another simple windows library

-Yet another simple windows library
+The code can be compiled with Visual C++ 2019.